orakless/scanmed-back/documentation/API.md

 ```

 ### /user/edit
-Edits the user's informations and preferences.
+Edits the user's information and preferences.
 HTTP verb: `PATCH`
 #### Request
 > Every field is optional, but you must fill at least one to get a successful request.